-- A. Coverage.
-You must complete this report if: - (1) You are applying for assistance from HUD for a specific project or activity and you have received, or expect to receive, assistance from HUD in excess of \$200,000 during the during the fiscal year; - You are updating a prior report as discussed below; or You are submitting an application for assistance to an entity other - (a) Too are submitting an application to assistance to an entry other than HUD, a State or local government if the application is required by statute or regulation to be submitted to HUD for approval or for any other purpose. - B. Update reports (filed by "Recipients" of HUD Assistance): General.
+A. Coverage.
+You must complete this report if:

+(1) You are applying for assistance from HUD for a specific project or activity and you have received, or expect to receive, assistance from HUD in excess of \$200,000 during the during the fiscal year; (2) You are updating a prior report as discussed below; or (3) You are submitting an application for assistance to an entity other than HUD, a State or local government if the application is required by statute or regulation to be submitted to HUD for approval or for any other purpose.

+B. Update reports (filed by "Recipients" of HUD Assistance):

+General.
 All recipients of covered assistance must submit update reports to the Department to reflect substantial changes to the initial applicant disclosure reports.